How to prevent a cold

 5. Include healthy fats

 Omega-3 fats are essential for many aspects of health including immune cell production, which is why guidelines recommend we include fish twice per week.
 At least one portion should be the oily variety, such as mackerel, salmon, sardines and trout.
 If you are vegetarian or vegan be sure to include plant sources of omega-3 fatty acids like chia seeds, flax seeds and walnuts and, if appropriate, consider a supplement.

 6. Keep your gut healthy

-It's long been known that good gut health is critical to staying fit and well.
-In fact, more than 60% of our immune defences lie along the mucosal lining of our gut, so keeping it in tip top condition is a first line of defence against infection.
-Including probiotic foods like live yogurt, kefir, kimchi and sauerkraut can help to feed the good bacteria in the gut, but introduce these foods gradually to give your system time to adjust.
+We now appreciate that good gut health is critical to staying fit and well.
+In fact, more than 70% of our immune defences lie along the mucosal lining of our gut, so keeping it in tip top condition is a first line of defence against infection.
+Including probiotic foods like live yogurt, kefir, kimchi and sauerkraut can help to feed the beneficial bacteria in the gut.
+If these foods are new to you then introduce them gradually to give your digestive system time to adjust.

 Discover more gut health tips and try our recipe suggestions: